hypothesis/h/docs/api/design/bulk-api/research/mongo-upserts.md

         // "replaceWith" could just be "replace"
         "replace": { ... just do this ...}

-        // "set" seems decent
-        "set": { ... take what's there but add these ... }
+        // "set" seems decent and is nice and short "set": { ... take what's there but add these ... }

-        // Again, "setOnInsert" is a decent name, but snakified "set_on_insert": { ... add some more if it was a create... }
+        // Again, "setOnInsert" is an ok name snakified "set_on_insert": { ... add some more if it was a create... }
     }

+For our purposes I'd say:

+ * The whole single item with sometimes nested key words brings a data/instruction confusion we can do without
+ * `query` and `set` (semantics and all) are pretty good first attempts
+ * `set_on_insert` and `replace` aren't really needed yet